oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

-# Infrastructure
+# Lab 2: Infrastructure

 ## Introduction

-In this lab we will build the infrastructure that we will use to run the rest of the workshop.
+In this lab, we will build the infrastructure that we will use to run the rest of the workshop.

 The main element that we will be creating is a **Data Science** session and notebook, to experiment with the newly-generated data using notebooks.

 ![Infrastructure](images/lol_infra.png)

-We will use Cloud Shell to execute _`start.sh`_ script that will call Terraform to deploy all the infrastructure required and setup the configuration.
+We will use Cloud Shell to execute _`start.sh`_ script that will call Terraform to deploy all the infrastructure required and set up the configuration.
 If you don't know about Terraform, don't worry, there is no need.
 Also, there are no installation requirements: we will use Cloud Shell (which has Terraform installed by default) to deploy our infrastructure.

 Terraform is an Open Source tool to deploy resources in the cloud with code.
-You declare what you want in Oracle Cloud and Terraform make sure you get the resources created.
+You declare what you want in Oracle Cloud and Terraform and make sure you get the resources created.

 > **Note**: in the figure above, there's also a compute instance and autonomous database deployed automatically by Terraform.
 These resources are completely optional and you can run the workshop without them.
 However, if you're interested in integrating everything that we'll talk about in the workshop with **your own datasets**, this is the way to do it.
 You can check out more information on this [in this workshop](https://oracle-devrel.github.io/leagueoflegends-optimizer/hols/workshops/dataextraction/index.html).